What Is Biphasic Mesothelioma Cancer?

 Radiation Therapy

 Radiation therapy is mainly used to manage mesothelioma symptoms but can also help shrink tumors.
-Radiation is a better option for malignant pleural mesothelioma patients because of the potential risks of damage to the abdominal area in peritoneal patients.
+Radiation is a better option for malignant pleural mesothelioma patients because of the potential risks of damage to the abdominal area in peritoneal mesothelioma patients.

 It may also be used as part of a multimodal treatment plan, in which several treatments are used together to fight cancer.
 Chemotherapy, radiation, and surgery can all be used in multimodal therapy to treat biphasic mesothelioma.